johnstonbl01/clementinejs/docs_standard.md

 - _server.js_ - The primary Node file used to start the server and initialize necessary services / frameworks for the application (i.e. connecting to the Mongo database, intializing Express, etc).

 **app** - The directory containing the "behind-the-scenes" (i.e. controllers) and server-side JavaScript files (i.e. routes).
 - **controllers** - Directory for client and server-side controller files.
-Controllers are used to either manipulate / modify the view or the model (i.e. the database).
 	- _commentCtrlr.client.js_ - A client-side controller for the comment section of the application.
 This Angular controller handles requests between the view and the API.
 	- _commentCtrlr.server.js_ - A server-side controller handling communication between the database and the API
 	- _linkCtrlr.client.js_ - A client-side controller that works in conjunction with the `materialRipple` directive to delay links from working until after the directive animation has completed
 - **css** - Folder for Sass CSS files
 	- **partials** - Folder containing the modular Sass files for different portions of the application
-		- _banner.sass_ - Contains css for the top banner of the page (where the logo is located)
+		- _banner.sass_ - Contains CSS for the top banner of the page (where the logo is located)
-		- _base.sass - Contains base css styles and variables for elements used in different sections of the app
+		- _base.sass - Contains base CSS styles and variables for elements used in different sections of the app
 		- _buttons.sass_ - CSS for the social buttons
 		- _comments.sass_ - Styling specifically for the comments demonstration
 		- _features.sass_ - Contains styles for the features section of the application